menu

 Limitations of traditional DAST tools

-Since they haven’t incorporated new technologies like AI, machine learning, and automation, they fall short in improving DAST tools' accuracy, efficiency, and contextual awareness.
+Since they haven’t incorporated new technologies like AI, machine learning, and automation, they fail to improve DAST tools' accuracy, efficiency, and contextual awareness.
 This renders the traditional tools ineffective in identifying vulnerabilities in modern, complex applications.

 1. Limited crawling and mapping